 Delaware River Heritage Trail: Crystal Lake Park to Roebling

-For now, if you’re comfortable with a few miles on the road, start your ride in Bordentown near the River Line station and the current start of the heritage trail.
-Take Farnsworth Avenue, then turn right onto Bordentown Road.
+If you’re comfortable with a few miles on the road, start your ride in Bordentown near the River Line station.
+Take Farnsworth Avenue, then turn right onto Bordentown Road until it runs into U.S. 130.
+Cross at the light, follow the trail that goes off to the right and you’ll land in Crystal Lake Park.

 Bonus: From Bordentown, you can head north on an orphan section of the D&R Canal for several miles until it ends at Canal Road, which in turn leads to Lamberton Road by the Delaware River.
 For the more ambitious, you can bike on quiet roads and trails all the way to the baseball stadium.
 I’ve ridden it in the other direction.
 And here’s my experience biking just between Riverside and Roebling.

-2 thoughts on “5 great one-day bike rides on central New Jersey trails”
+3 thoughts on “Expanded: 6 great one-day bike rides on central New Jersey trails”